igece/SettingsDb/README.md

 await settings.StoreAsync("ShowToolbar", true);
 ```

+If a setting with that name already exists, its value is replaced.

 Remember that specified values are serialized to JSON strings prior to be stored into the database, so you can even pass in simple objects:

 ``` C#